mkonkel/DecomposeNavigation/README.md

 # Decompose Navigation

-This is a Kotlin Multiplatform project targeting Android and iOS where we will showcase the Decompose as the app navigation.
+This is a Kotlin Multiplatform project targeting Android and iOS where I will showcase the Decompose as the app navigation.

 Assumptions: